Smell-O-Vision: Legacy

 In 2006, NTT Communications, a Japanese telecom giant, developed a new way to display odors during the release of Terrence Malick's The New World.
 During seven key moments throughout the film, scents were emitted by an internet server that was linked to the reel of film, effectively downloading the scent.
 The scents used were supposed to evoke from the audience the emotions that were trying to be expressed in the film.
 Scents included floral for romance scenes, peppermint, and rosemary for tear-jerking moments; orange and grapefruit for joyful sequences; and eucalyptus, tea tree, and herbs for angry scenes.

 In 2010, the Norwegian film Kurt Josef Wagle And The Legend of the Fjord Witch by director Tommy Wirkola was released to cinemas with scratch and sniff cards that the audience could use while watching the movie.
 One year later, the American film Spy Kids: All the Time in the World by director Robert Rodriguez used the same idea, advertised as "4D Aroma-Scope".

 There have been further attempts to develop similar systems for the use with television or advertising screens using gel pellets or inkjet printers to spray small amounts of scent.

-Regal Cinemas launched a new theater type, called 4DX, which incorporates smells into the movie experience.
+In 2014, Regal Cinemas launched a new theater type, called 4DX, which incorporates smells into the movie experience.
 Other off-screen features are incorporated into 4DX as well, including motion enabled chairs, fog, strong scents, and water and air to simulate wind and rain.
 Regal currently operates 18 theaters with 4DX.

+Scents were included along with haptic sensations in the 2023 4D film Postcard from Earth.